 - Dining options nearby: No cafe onsite but some snacks are sold in the gift shop.
 Upper Shirley Vineyards and Indian Fields Tavern are two highly recommended restaurants that are a short drive away.

 - Nearby hotels: I recommend staying in Richmond or Williamsburg, both of which have many family-friendly hotel options.
 If you want to stay in a local bed and breakfast, Edgewood Plantation is a nearby option.

-- Nearby attractions include: Westover Plantation, Shirley Plantation, Virginia Capital Trail, and Richmond National Battlefield Park
+- Nearby attractions include: Historic Westover, Shirley Plantation, Virginia Capital Trail, and Richmond National Battlefield Park

 - Other W.H.
 Harrison sites include: Grouseland (Vincennes, Indiana) and tomb (Cleves, Ohio)

 - 14 and up:

 - The Battle of Tippecanoe and the Battle of New Orleans: The History of the Battles that Led William Henry Harrison and Andrew Jackson to the Presidency

 - William Henry Harrison: The American Presidents Series: The 9th President, 1841